-This is a midterm election year — all 435 seats in the House of Representatives, 35 of the 100 Senate seats, and 39 gubernatorial seats are on the ballot this November.
-U.S. citizens have the right to vote in Congressional elections, no matter where in the world they live!
-If you're a U.S. citizen or a dual-national and will be 18 on November 8, 2022, you have the right to vote from abroad in US elections — including in the November 2022 midterms!
+This is a Presidential election year — all 435 seats in the House of Representatives, 34 of the 100 Senate seats, and 13 gubernatorial seats will be elected in November.
+U.S. citizens have the right to vote in primary and general elections, no matter where in the world they live!
+If you're a U.S. citizen, dual-national, and will be 18 on November 5, 2024, you have the right to vote from abroad in US elections — including in the November 2024 elections!

 As a U.S. citizen, you can register to vote from abroad while living, working, or traveling overseas by submitting one form — the Federal Post Card Application (FPCA).
 It doesn't matter if you were registered to vote before you left the U.S., how long you’ve lived outside the U.S., or if you've never resided in the U.S. at all.
 You have the right to vote!

-You need to complete and submit a new Federal Post Card Application (FPCA) every election year, to ensure you remain on your state’s voter rolls and to ensure your local election office has your up-to-date contact information.
+The U.S. State Department recommends, “all U.S. citizens living abroad complete and submit a new Federal Post Card Application (FPCA) annually, to ensure you remain on your state’s voter rolls and to ensure your local election office has your up-to-date contact information.”
+Vote From Abroad provides all the information, forms, and support help in one place to make voting easy!

 KEY POINTS FOR VOTING